onicai/llama_cpp_canister/README.md

 This repo is under heavy development. 🚧

-- Important limitation is that it only works on a `Mac`.
+- Important limitation is that you can only build the canister on a `Mac`.
 (Windows & Linux is coming soon)
 - Everything is moving fast, so refresh your local clone frequently. ⏰
 - The canister endpoint APIs are not yet fixed.
 Expect breaking changes ❗❗❗